pixelpusher/Button/readme.md

 # New & Improved Arduino Button Library

-_by Ted Hayes, from code originally by Alexander Brevig & Tom Igoe.
- Additionally modified by Lee Thomason_

 The Arduino Button library makes it easy to do some very common but rather tedious tasks, including detecting clicks, long presses, and debouncing.